-PACE trial reanalysis, MEA illness management reports and trial reviews
+PACE trial reanalyses, Illness management reports and Trial reviews

 This page carries information relating to several illness management approaches that have been the subject of clinical trials and also evidence from patients collected via survey methods.

 Most illness management for ME/CFS at present centres around activity management, pacing, cognitive behavioural therapy, and, most controversially, graded exercise therapy.

 | “Pacing remains the ME Association's recommended approach to managing this debilitating disease. |

 “We have not felt it necessary to change our position since it was last explained in the widely-cited 2015 report ‘No decision about me, without me‘ which was based on patient evidence.

 “From the medico-legal point of view, doctors who prescribe exercise programmes for ME/CFS patients must do so with just as much care as they would a prescription drug.

 “In our opinion GET is all too often applied in an inappropriate ‘one-size-fits-all’ generalised way, and delivered in a regimented and inflexible manner.
 It is based largely on the deconditioning theory for which there is now even less evidence.